avaframe/AvaFrame/docs/DFAnumerics.rst

 The SPH method is used to express a quantity (the flow thickness in our case) and its gradient at a certain particle location as a weighted sum of its neighbors properties.
 The principle of the method is well described in :cite:`LiLi2010`.
-In the case of depth integrated equations (for example SWE), a scalar function :math:`f` and its gradient can be expressed as following:
+In the case of thickness integrated equations (for example SWE), a scalar function :math:`f` and its gradient can be expressed as following:

 .. math::